sripad380/vsdiat-sripad-sujay/day1.md

 This can be represented via a block diagram as shown below
 ![image](https://github.com/user-attachments/assets/11eb7d67-ef18-40ae-b0e6-0f4aaff15cc2)

 The picture represnts a large block called soc.
-This is commonly called a chip but in reality it is a package inside wich the chip is present.
+This is commonly called a chip but in reality it is a package inside which the chip is present.
 One type of package commonly used in arduino boards is the QFN-48 package (**Q**uad **F**lat **N**o leads).
 A package is shown below.

 ![image](https://github.com/user-attachments/assets/3f481c5d-a0b6-48e0-bbf3-3e92df517f9f)